Overview

 Port: tp.np.tr.ivecho.average_curv.ordinal.sas

 Ordinal templates (TR grade, AR grade) use hv_ordinal().
-The critical migration step is reshaping the SAS wide-format predict dataset (one column per grade) to long format.
+The main migration step is reshaping the SAS wide-format predict dataset (one column per grade) to long format.

 SAS reshape (do this before reading into R):